myfatemi04/portfolio/projects/coronavision.md

 blurb: "<h1></h1>"
 ---

+/section blurb

+A robust and feature-filled Coronavirus tracker which pooled data from dozens of sources and created detailed data visualations.

+I maintained the website for two months before I ran out of free credits on Google Cloud. ($120 was on a single bill for producing too many logs.
+A costly mistake...)

+/section content

 # What is Coronavision?

 This app was intended to help people track the spread of the coronavirus and visualize its spread using graphs and animated heatmaps.
 I wrote this in 10th grade, with some help from some of my friends.